Tokens of Distrust

 Ties That Bind

-In the days of Spring, by a secret.
+One, by a secret.

-In the days of Summer, by a token.
+Two, by a token.

-A little shiftless man named Phil,
+A little shiftless fella named Phil,

-got a CISO gig through a shady deal.
+Landed a CISO gig through a shady deal.

-Clueless about APT threats,
+Clueless about cyber security threats,

-He managed upwards like a rat.
+He managed his way upwards like a rat.

 To what the cafeteria was serving to eat.